archean-cookbook/snjo-Archean-Image-Parser/README.md

 Use -h to display available arguments.

 ## Use
 - Load an image.
-I recommend a small image with areas of identical color if you want the best performance out of the function in game.
+I recommend a small image with areas of identical color if you want the best performance in game.
 - Click Process as Rectangles (suitable for most uses)
 - Click "Save file" or "Copy to Clipboard".
 - Copy the function from the textbox to the into an Archean computer.